-Jem Wolfie Flaunts Her Insane Cleavage In A Low Cut Tank Top: ‘Go Viral’
+Jem Wolfie Flaunts Her Insane Cleavage In A Low-Cut Tank Top

-Social media star Jem Wolfie dropped the jaws of her 2.6 million Instagram followers after posting a sultry new shot where she flaunted her insane cleavage.
+Social media star Jem Wolfie dropped the jaws of her 2.6 million Instagram followers after posting a sultry new shot in which she flaunted her insane cleavage.

 The picture was taken selfie-style and gave fans a close-up view of the social media model’s figure.
 For the occasion, Jem wore a white tank top that accentuated her sun-kissed skin.
 The shirt featured a low scooped neckline that showcased her collarbone and décolletage.
 The top featured straps that formed a halter silhouette so that her shoulders were also exposed.